Lokathor/rusty-xinput/README.md

-# win32-gamepads
+# rusty-gamepads

-A library that lets you use gamepads on windows.
+A library that lets you use all sorts of gamepads.

+Currently supported:

+* Windows
+  * XInput

+Hopefully there will be more soon!